yearn/yearn-devdocs/docs/developers/v2/DEPLOYMENT.md

 ## Deploying a new Experimental Vault

 1. Clone the [Yearn Vaults Repo](https://github.com/yearn/yearn-vaults/) and run `brownie run scripts/deploy.py --network <network-to-deploy-vault>`
-1. Choose the brownie account for deploying your vault.
+2. Choose the brownie account for deploying your vault.
 This account needs to have funds to pay for the deployment transaction.
-1. Confirm the script is using the latest version of registry `v2.registry.ychad.eth` against the planned new release vault to be sure it's an updated version.
+3. Confirm the script is using the latest version of registry `v2.registry.ychad.eth` against the planned new release vault to be sure it's an updated version.
 (Can validate on Etherscan for latest address)
-1. Select the version of the vault to deploy or press enter to use the latest release.
+4. Select the version of the vault to deploy or press enter to use the latest release.
-1. Enter `Y` when prompt to deploy Proxy Vault
+5. Enter `Y` when prompt to deploy Proxy Vault
-1. Enter the checksummed address of the ERC20 token the vault will use.
+6. Enter the checksummed address of the ERC20 token the vault will use.
-1. Enter the vault Parameters (Below are some suggested values):
+7. Enter the vault Parameters (Below are some suggested values):
    - Set your address or an address you control as governance.
    - Set Treasury (`treasury.ychad.eth`) as the rewards address.
    - Set Core Dev multisig (`dev.ychad.eth`) as guardian.
    - Set Strategist multisig (`brain.ychad.eth`) as management.
-   - Set description and symbol for vault or use suggested as default (can be changed on-chain later)
+   - Set name and symbol for vault or use suggested as default (can be changed on-chain later, but please check out our [naming conventions](https://docs.yearn.finance/developers/v2/naming-convention)).
-1. Confirm the Parameters are correct and press `y` and ENTER to deploy the vault.
+8. Confirm the Parameters are correct and press `y` and ENTER to deploy the vault.
-1. Check new vault has ABI setup on Etherscan (Some vault versions from older releases may have verification issues with Vyper and proxy detection on Etherscan, consider using the latest releases >0.3.5 to ensure verification works).
+9. Check new vault has ABI setup on Etherscan (Some vault versions from older releases may have verification issues with Vyper and proxy detection on Etherscan, consider using later releases >0.3.5 to ensure verification works).

-1. Set up the vault with correct deposit limit:
+10. Set deposit limit according to the table [below](#Limits-per-Stage)

    ```python
    vault.setDepositLimit(limit)
    ```

-1. Set management fee to 0:
+11. Set management fee to 0:

    ```python
    vault.setManagementFee(0)
    ```

-1. (Optional) Set governance to ychad.eth (`0xFEB4acf3df3cDEA7399794D0869ef76A6EfAff52`) if vault is planned to be endorsed soon:
+12. (Optional) Set governance to ychad.eth (`0xFEB4acf3df3cDEA7399794D0869ef76A6EfAff52`) if vault is planned to be endorsed soon:

 - Note you can still make changes to the vault after setting governance up until governance is accepted